jamamirre/getting-and-cleaning-data/Project/README.md

-CGetting and Cleaning Data from
+Getting and Cleaning Data from
 ================================

 The purpose of this project